ArchieCur/QRGs--specs__skills_tools/README.md

 # Quick Reference Guides: Specs, Skills & Tools

-Printable one-page references for AI engineers who need a fast, structured reminder of what to include — and how to organize it — when building specifications, skills, and tools.
+Printable two-page references for AI engineers who need a fast, structured reminder of what to include — and how to organize it — when building specifications, skills, and tools.
 These guides distill the key patterns without requiring a full read of the underlying documentation.

 ---